OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: Abstract

 \section{Abstract}

 Inspired by humans comprehending speech in a multi-modal manner, various audio-visual datasets have been constructed.
-However, most existing datasets focus on English, induce dependencies with various prediction models during dataset preparation, and have only a small number of multi-view videos.
-To mitigate the limitations, we recently developed the Open Large-scale Korean Audio-Visual Speech (OLKAVS) dataset, which is the largest among publicly available audio-visual speech datasets.
+However, most existing datasets focus on English, developed from pre-existing videos using various prediction models, and have only a small number of multi-view videos.
+To mitigate the limitations, we constructed the Open Large-scale Korean Audio-Visual Speech (OLKAVS) dataset, which is the largest among publicly available audio-visual speech datasets.
 The dataset contains 1,150 hours of transcribed audio from 1,107 Korean speakers in a studio setup with nine different viewpoints and various noise situations.
-We also provide the pre-trained baseline models for two tasks, audio-visual speech recognition and lip reading.
+We also provide the pre-trained baseline models for two tasks: audio-visual speech recognition and lip reading.
 We conducted experiments based on the models to verify the effectiveness of multi-modal and multi-view training over uni-modal and frontal-view-only training.
-We expect the OLKAVS dataset to facilitate multi-modal research in broader areas such as Korean speech recognition, speaker recognition, pronunciation level classification, and mouth motion analysis.
+We expect the OLKAVS dataset to facilitate multi-modal research in broader areas.